chandanchand/delta-demo/README.md

 # delta-demo
- this is a demo for Git-Github
+ this is a demo for Git-Github.